Skip to main content

 • EmployeeType equals "FullTime" - Exclude contractors and temps

-Combining Conditions: Use AND logic to create precise rules:
+You can combine conditions with AND logic to create precise rules:

 • Department = "Sales" AND Title contains "Director" - Only sales directors